pluginsGLPI/doc/source/OauthSSOEntra/index.rst

    ..
 Danger::
       Be careful because this option is subject to identity theft.
 If your application is open to users other than your own, it is possible that one user could be merged with another.
-      For example, **john.doe@mondomaine.fr** has a namesake but a different email address **john.doe@unautredomaine.fr**.
+      For example, **john.doe@mydomain.com** has a namesake but a different email address **john.doe@anotherdomain.com**.
 By deleting the domain, the 2 records will be merged and the John Does will have the same account.

 The users who are going to authenticate themselves will not be known to GLPI, so it is necessary to populate certain fields to create their record in GLPI with a minimum of information.